dkaslovsky/ElasticBatch/README.md

 ### pandas DataFrames

-Alternatively, one can directly insert a pandas DataFrame into the buffer and each row will be treated as a document:
+One can directly insert a pandas DataFrame into the buffer and each row will be treated as a document:
 ```
 >>> import pandas as pd
 >>> df = pd.DataFrame(docs)